muzahid-c/tcpdump-QA/README.md

 ## 7. How to find Packets by Network, write the line.
 If the network is 10.10.10.1/24 then the command is `tcpdump net 10.10.10.1/24`

+## 8. Using packet contents with Hex Output, write the command.
+If interace is `eth0` then the command is
+`tcpdump -X -i eth0`